Non-symmetric L\'evy-type operators: General approach

 \section{General approach}

-In this section we present a general approach to the parametrix construction of the fundamental solution to the equation $\partial_tu-Lu=0$, motivated by \cite{KKS} and other papers on this topic.
+In this section we present a general approach to the parametrix construction motivated by \cite{KKS} and other papers on this topic.
 Our goal is to provide a transparent and flexible, yet rigorous framework.
-We should note that to implement our strategy in a concrete situation, one needs to specify the zero order approximation $P_t^0$, which in turn determines the error term $Q_t^0$, typically $Q_t^0=-(\partial_t-L)P_t^0$.
-A proper choice is such that allows for proving certain natural hypothesis.
+It will be used in Section~\ref{sec:appl} to obtain and analyse the (weak) fundamental solution for the equation $\partial_tu-\pL u=0$, where $\pL$ is given by \eqref{def:operator}.
+We should note that to implement our strategy in a concrete situation, one needs to specify the zero order approximation $P_t^0$, which in turn determines the error term $Q_t^0$ (in Section~\ref{sec:appl} we have $Q_t^0=-(\partial_t-\pL)P_t^0$, which is typical).
+A proper choice is such that allows proving certain natural hypothesis.
 In this section we focus on pointing out these hypotheses and deriving its logical consequences.
-Throughout this section we assume that: \begin{enumerate} \item[({\bf R})] $t \mapsto r_t$ is a non-negative, non-decreasing function such that for all $t\in (0,1]$
+Throughout this section we assume that: \begin{enumerate} \item[($\aR$)] \quad $t \mapsto r_t$ is a non-negative, non-decreasing function such that for all $t\in (0,1]$

 \end{enumerate}